 The national portion of the real estate licensing exam has a pass rate that varies by state, but industry data from exam providers like PSI and Pearson VUE consistently reports first-time pass rates between 50% and 60% in most jurisdictions.
 That means nearly half of all test-takers fail on their first attempt, paying $60 to $100 per retake plus weeks of additional study time.

 Pre-licensing courses from Kaplan Real Estate Education run $300 to $600.
 CE Shop charges $100 to $500 depending on the state.
-Our real estate license practice test delivers 80 national-portion questions with every answer explained for $79 one-time.
+Our real estate license mirrored preparation test delivers 80 national-portion questions with every answer explained for $79 one-time.

-To be clear: this is an authentic practice test built using the ALA Mirror Method to replicate the national portion of the real estate licensing exam's structure, topic distribution, and difficulty curve.
+To be clear: this is an independent mirrored preparation test built using the ALA Mirror Method to replicate the national portion of the real estate licensing exam's structure, topic distribution, and difficulty curve.
 Every question is 100% original, written by Guinness World Records Puzzle Master Timothy E. Parker.

 What Is the Real Estate Licensing Exam?

 The real estate salesperson licensing exam typically consists of two portions: the national portion (80 to 100 questions depending on the state) and a state-specific portion (30 to 50 questions).
-This practice test covers the national portion, which tests the same core topics across all states.
+This mirrored preparation test covers the national portion, which tests the same core topics across all states.

 Most states require a score of 70% to 75% on the national portion to pass.
 Exams are administered by PSI or Pearson VUE at testing centers nationwide.
 The exam fee ranges from $60 to $100 per attempt.